-Gluten Free Mince Pies – with an orange twist, what’s the twist?
+Gluten Free Orange Flavour Mince Pies anyone?
 Well my dear reader, it’s all in the pastry.
 A few Christmases ago, my Mum used a different recipe by the forever wonderful Mary Berry to make her home made mince pies, they were divine and I knew I had to recreate them gluten free.
 The pastry was a sweet crust with a delicious hint of orange – sublime!

 Zip forward a few years and I still find myself making these Orange Flavoured Pastry Mince Pies every December but now I’ve adapted them further so I can still eat them without setting off my intolerances.
 So in this recipe you will find adaptations to make these Mince Pies not only gluten free, but free from dairy and eggs too.
 Source an animal friendly mincemeat and bingo!
 You’ve got yourself vegan mince pies.